NikshepShetty/CapFlow/README.md

 ### Image Captioning Model

 The image captioning function in `app.py` uses Microsoft's Florence-2-base-ft, a 232 million parameter Vision Language Model.
-It is vision foundation model designed to handle a wide range of computer vision and vision-language tasks using a unified, prompt-based representation.
+It is a vision foundation model designed to handle a wide range of computer vision and vision-language tasks using a unified, prompt-based representation.
 It can perform tasks such as captioning, object detection, grounding, and segmentation by interpreting text prompts and generating text outputs.
 Florence-2’s training leveraged FLD-5B, a dataset with 5.4 billion annotations across 126 million images, created through automated image annotation and model refinement(Xiao et al., 2024).
-For this project, we used Florence-2's detailed image captioning functionality using the <MORE_DETAILED_CAPTION> special tag.
+For this pWe used Florence-2's detailed image captioning functionality for this project <MORE_DETAILED_CAPTION> special tag.

-This base Florence model was the fine-tuned using three seperated datasets using LoRA (Low-Rank Adaptation), to creat three LoRA adapters:
+This base Florence model was the fine-tuned using three seperate datasets using LoRA (Low-Rank Adaptation), to creat three LoRA adapters:

 1. DOCCI adapter
 2. Pixelprose adapter